graphql/graphiql/working-group/README.md

 The GraphiQL and GraphQL Working Group focuses on fielding and fostering proposals and specifications for plugin interfaces and other user/developer-facing interfaces, as well as overall features, decisions about lifecycle, etc. This doesn't mean we will make decisions about every PR we merge, but it's a chance to have stake in the roadmap and how commonly used interfaces change.

 All users of GraphiQL, the LSP, GraphQL IDE extensions, developer users, all GraphQL community members are welcome.
-There is no official list of members, though you can add yourself to the monthly meeting agends (see below)
+There is no official list of members, though you can add yourself to the monthly meeting agendas (see below)

 This working group is focused on usage of the entire monorepo - GraphiQL and plugins, codemirror-graphql, to the new monaco mode, the LSP service interface, the LSP server and the LSP server CLI.